 Consider the Scope of Practice

 For nurse practitioners, the scope of practice has three major categories.
 These categories refer to the legal ability to prescribe medication, practice with or without oversight, and define the nurse practitioner’s role as a primary care provider.
-Each state determines the scope of practice for nurse practitioners, so it’s important for job seekers to know what they’ll be allowed to do.
+Each state determines the scope of practice for nurse practitioners, so job seekers need to know what they’ll be allowed to do.

 Prescriptive Authority

 For nurse practitioners, having prescriptive authority means prescribing medications to patients.
-In some states, nurse practitioners can prescribe without any oversight, but other states require a physician or doctor to review and approve prescriptions.
-Sometimes, a nurse practitioner can transition from supervised prescribing to independent prescribing after a period of time.
+In some states, nurse practitioners can prescribe without oversight, but others require a physician or doctor to review and approve prescriptions.
+Sometimes, a nurse practitioner can transition from supervised to independent prescribing after some time.

-The National Conference of State Legislatures (NCSL) showed that nurse practitioners in 23 states have full prescriptive authority, meaning that they can prescribe medications without oversight.
-Alternatively, 23 states require a physician to approve any prescriptions by a nurse practitioner.
-In four other states (Colorado, Arkansas, West Virginia and Connecticut), nurse practitioners can only prescribe independently after a period of oversight.
-Florida grants nurse practitioners independent prescriptive authority.
+According to the National Conference of State Legislatures, nurse practitioners in 22 states and Washington, D.C., have full prescriptive authority, meaning they can prescribe medications without oversight.
+However, some states require a transition period before nurse practitioners can independently write prescriptions.
+In other states, a physician must approve prescriptions by a nurse practitioner.
+In Florida, nurse practitioners can gain independent authority to prescribe medications after a transition period while following protocols established by the medical staff of the healthcare facility where they work.

 Full Practice Authority

-Similar to prescriptive authority, gaining full practice authority means that nurse practitioners can perform their job duties independently.
-Without full practice authority, nurse practitioners must consult with their supervising physician to outline which procedures can be done independently and which procedures require approval.
+Like prescriptive authority, gaining full practice authority means that nurse practitioners can independently perform their duties.
+Without full practice authority, nurse practitioners must consult with their supervising physician to outline which procedures can be done independently and which require approval.

-Nurse practitioners have full practice authority in 15 states and the District of Columbia, according to the American Academy of Family Physicians (AAFP).
+Nurse practitioners in the U.S. have full practice authority in 15 states and the District of Columbia, according to the American Academy of Family Physicians.
 In 17 other states, nurse practitioners can transition to independent practice after a period of supervision by a physician.
-Nurse practitioners do not have full practice authority in the 18 other states.
+Nurse practitioners do not have full practice authority in the remaining states.

 Primary Care Provider

 In some states, nurse practitioners can officially be named primary care providers.
 In other states, nurse practitioners are identified as a separate entity from primary care providers.
-The NCSL identified 11 states where nurse practitioners are not recognized as primary care providers: South Dakota, Nebraska, Kansas, Missouri, Wisconsin, Michigan, Indiana, Alabama, Georgia, Virginia and the District of Columbia.
+The National Conference of State Legislatures noted that nurse practitioners are not recognized as primary care providers in Alabama, Georgia, Indiana, Kansas, Michigan, Missouri, Nebraska, North Carolina, South Dakota, Virginia, Washington, D.C., and Wisconsin.
 In all the other states, nurse practitioners can work as primary care providers for the population they specialize in.

-Nurse practitioners in Florida are able to independently practice family medicine, general pediatrics and general internal medicine, according to DailyNurse®.
+Nurse practitioners in Florida can independently practice family medicine, general pediatrics and general internal medicine, according to DailyNurse.
 This allows nurse practitioners to help patients while using the full extent of their education and training.

 Becoming a qualified, independent nurse practitioner can seem complicated, but it starts with the right education.